Extremal density for subdivisions with length or sparsity constraints: Main lemmas and overviews

 \end{lemma}

 For these lemmas, we need to build a desired subdivision by finding a sequence of $x,y$-paths in the host graph $G$, where $xy\in E(H)$.
-For the dense case, we use the biseparability of $H$ to embed most of its edges in a regular pair from a regularity partition; for the remaining edges of $H$, we find disjoint short paths to replace them.
-For the sparse case, we shall use sublinear expanders again to embed an $H$-subdivision in $G$, which is similar as the proof of Theorem \ref{main1}.
+For the dense case, we follow a standard application of the regularity lemma, and obtain an $\varepsilon$-regular partition.
+Then the biseparability of $H$ allows us to embed most of its edges in a regular pair from the regularity partition; for the remaining edges of $H$, we find disjoint short paths to replace them.
+For the sparse case, we shall use sublinear expanders again to embed an $H$-subdivision in $G$, following the proof strategy for Theorem \ref{main1}.